isabeldoctor/SensoryMusicExperience/README.md

 Python 3.8

 ## Platforms and Tools:
-TunePad (for music composition)
+* TunePad (for music composition)
-Processing.org (for animations)
+* Processing.org (for animations)
+* Google Scholar and UTS Canva for general educational resources on coding and concepts

 ## Libraries:
-music21 (for music theory and notation)
+*Tunepad Programming Reference (for music theory and notation) *(Can be accessed through the "Help" button on Tunepad)

 ## Concepts Applied:
 Music Theory (scales, beats, velocity)